The Québec maritime Blog

 At the tip of the Gaspé Peninsula, where the St. Lawrence widens to become the sea, the Cap-des-Rosiers and Cap-Gaspé lighthouses have seen many passing vessels: ships full of immigrants, military convoys, fishing boats and more.
 Cap-des-Rosiers is the tallest lighthouse in the country, while Cap-Gaspé is located in Forillon National Park.
 In both cases, you’re invited to soak up all the history these lighthouses have witnessed.

-Gaspésie is also home to several other lighthouses that are worth a visit: Matane, Cap-Chat, Cap Madeleine, Cap d'Espoir and Duthie’s Point.
+Gaspésie is also home to several other lighthouses that are worth a visit: Matane, Cap-Chat, Cap de la Madeleine, Cap d'Espoir and Duthie’s Point.
 Some are opened to the public while others offer interpretive panels.
 Consult the Lighthouse Trail brochure for more information.

 Lighthouses in Côte-Nord